 Below the contents section Andrea had to confirm that: "the full cost of replacing the contents of your property does not exceed £25,000."

 The insurer said that if they'd known the true cost of Andrea's items, they wouldn't have insured her.
 They sent us their underwriting guidance to help explain their point further.
 In the guidance it said that insurance wouldn't be granted if the contents were worth more than £100,000, or if there was an 'excessive amount of jewellery.'

-We decided not to upload Andrea's complaint.
+We decided not to uphold Andrea's complaint.
 It didn't appear that Andrea had taken the right amount of care to complete the forms with up to date information.
 We also agreed that if the insurer had known the true cost of the items, they wouldn't have given the insurance.

 We sympathised with Andrea that she had gone through a very distressing situation.
 But we didn't feel that the insurer had treated her unfairly with the evidence we had seen.